Located in Tongariro National Park in the Central North Island region

 The track then descends into the expansive Mangaturuturu Valley via the Cascades, where a mountain stream tumbles over a spectacular rockfall.
 The rocks are coated with a creamy-coloured silica deposit left behind by the fast flowing stream.
 Caution: the rocks can be slippery during wet or icy conditions.

-Mangaturuturu Hut, situated on the valley floor, is maintained jointly by the Department of Conservation and the Wanganui Tramping Club.
+Mangaturuturu Hut, situated on the valley floor, is maintained jointly by DOC and the Wanganui Tramping Club.

 Time: 5 hr 30 min